signum-network/CIPs/SIP/sip-50.md

 ## Security Considerations

-The WebSocket connection is intended exclusively for reading public blockchain information.
+The Websocket connection is intended exclusively for reading public blockchain information.
 No transactions should be generated via Websockets.
 Nevertheless, it must be possible to establish a WSS connection for HTTPS connections, as otherwise all modern browsers do not allow _mixed content_ communication.

 ## Copyright